vigji/python-cimec-2023/python-installation.md

 conda install jupyter
 ```

 This will install Jupyter and all the packages it needs to run.
 If you are asked to confirm the installation, type `y` and press enter.
+It can take a bit!

 #### Test your Jupyter installation
 Type the following command in the terminal: